ckeditor/ckeditor5/docs/framework/guides/contributing/git-commit-message-convention.md

 ### Package name

 Most commits are related to one or more packages.
 Each affected package should be listed in parenthesis following the commit type.
+A package that was most impacted by the change should be listed first.

 It is, however, possible to skip this part if five or more packages are affected.